Cyber Monday 2018 e-book sale happening now: Dozens of Kindle titles starting at $2

 - Graham Greene books starting at $2: Many of this British author's classic mid-century works are on sale for two bucks today, including Our Man in Havana.

-You'll also find titles by the likes of Nelson DeMille, Arthur C. Clarke, John Jakes, Mark Bowden, Nicholas Pileggi and Henning Mankell.
+You'll also find titles by the likes of Nellson DeMille, Arthur C. Clarke, John Jakes, Mark Bowden, Octavia Butler and Henning Mankell.
 Some of them are their best known works and series, others are lesser known titles.
 But if you like the author, it's worth taking a chance at these prices.

 Full Open Road Cyber Weekend sale